 Urban Meyer Continues to be Involved in Controversies

-Even though Urban Meyer is not coaching anymore, there is no shortage of controversies.
+Even though Urban Meyer is not coaching anymore, there is no shortage of controversies in his life.
 In May 2024, he expressed his belief that college football has become “cheating” because of Name, Image, and Likeness (NIL), an athlete’s right to profit from the same.
 He criticized the “arms race” of players collecting money from donors and donors paying players to drop by a charity event.
 Furthermore, in June 2024, former Texas Longhorns wide receiver B.J.
 Johnson accused Meyer of offering him a pay-for-play deal while the latter was working at the University of Notre Dame in Notre Dame, Indiana.

 Read More: Dennis SanSoucie: Where is Aaron Hernandez’s Ex-Teammate Now?